Master-r-dev/showcase_questionnaire/readme.md

 A comprehensive MERN stack starter application for building dynamic questionnaire systems with robust authentication and modern SPA architecture.
 Leveraging Vite for rapid development and optimized production builds, this codebase provides a complete solution integrating both frontend and backend functionalities.

+NOTE: The React app was built under a tight 2-day time constraint, so the focus was on delivering core functionality and getting the full stack flow working end-to-end.
+Due to the limited time, some frontend blocks weren’t abstracted into separate components yet, and backend integration is partially stubbed.
+If given a bit more time, I’d break out repeated logic, clean up state handling, and finalize the backend hooks properly.
+It’s intentionally kept in this state to demonstrate functionality while leaving room to discuss potential improvements and showcase my decision-making process during the technical interview.

 ## Overview

 - **MERN Stack Integration:** Utilizes MongoDB, Express, React, and Node.js to deliver a full-stack application.